56kcloud/Training/DockerCon/logging/getting-started.md

      docker-compose logs
     ```

     What we notice is that Docker color codes the log based on container names.
-Since we have 5 different containers this makes it easier when viewing from a terminal window.
+Since we have 3 different containers this makes it easier when viewing from a terminal window.

 4. Expanding the command to capture certain containers

     ```
-     docker-compose logs redis
+     docker-compose logs reverse-proxy
     ```

 5. Combing everything we learned follow and timestamp the logs

     ```
-     docker-compose logs -f -t redis
+     docker-compose logs -f -t reverse-proxy
     ```

 ### Cleanup